pkarthikr/word-catcher/README.md

 iScreemCodes : So instead of calculating the week and date, wouldnt it be a lot less code/overhead just to have the date field in the question

-Command to run DynamoDB locally java -Djava.library.path=./DynamoDBLocal_lib -jar DynamoDBLocal.jar -sharedDb
+Command to run DynamoDB locally java -D"java.library.path=./DynamoDBLocal_lib" -jar DynamoDBLocal.jar -port 2525